deltaswapio/deltaswap/whitepapers/0001_generic_message_passing.md

 	// Protocol version of the entire VAA.
 	Version uint8

-	// PhylaxSetIndex is the index of the guardian set that signed this VAA.
+	// PhylaxSetIndex is the index of the phylax set that signed this VAA.
-	// Signatures are verified against the public keys in the guardian set.
+	// Signatures are verified against the public keys in the phylax set.
 	PhylaxSetIndex uint32

 	// Number of signatures included in this VAA LenSignatures uint8

-	// Signatures contain a list of signatures made by the guardian set.
+	// Signatures contain a list of signatures made by the phylax set.
 	Signatures []*Signature

     // --------------------------------------------------------------------